Bitter Legacy of Families with MIAs in Laos.

 I read an interesting article on huffingtonpost.com by Jessica Pearce Rotondi, which I have edited below, detailing the anguish her family experienced after her uncle was shot down over Laos in the Vietnam War.
 He was subsequently declared MIA (Missing in Action).

-There are a couple of unusual aspects to this – for example I’m not aware of any SAM missiles being located in southern Laos in 1972, and certainly not bringing down a plane.
-Although the article later goes on to quote another eyewitness, who says the plane was brought down by anti-aircraft fire, which is more likely.
+There are a couple of unusual aspects to this – for example this was the first time I’d read of any SAM missiles being based in southern Laos in 1972, and certainly one bringing down a US plane.
+My subsequent research proved this to be 100% true.

 I have added photos for illustration.